 We have a complete training module on this skill, including seated and walking Mindfulness.
 Try it, and you’ll see how good it feels to be aware of what’s going on in your mind.

-You’ll discover cues which point to the source of our feelings.
+You’ll discover cues that point to the source of our feelings.
 Knowing what situations, people, or things trigger reactions will give you the power to keep them from spiraling out of control.

 “When you remain angry with another person, you give away your emotional control to that person each time you think of him or her.
 You allow him or her to control your emotions at long distances.
 By not forgiving, you allow that person to run your emotional life, exactly as if he or she were right there with you and the situation was occurring all over again.” — Brian Tracy